tharumbun/cambopedia/src/content/posts/public-holidays-in-cambodia.md

 * **Overlapping Holidays:** In 2026, **International Labor Day** and **Visak Bochea Day** both fall on May 1st.
 In such cases, they are typically observed as a single holiday unless a specific government amendment is issued.
 * **Weekend Observance:** Note that **International Women's Day** (March 8) and the start of **Pchum Ben** (October 10) fall on weekends.
 Under current Cambodian labor laws, if a public holiday falls on a Sunday, employees are generally not entitled to a compensatory day off on the following Monday unless specifically decreed by the Ministry of Labour.
 * **Business Continuity:** For industries that cannot pause (like hospitality or emergency services), the law allows for rotational shifts, provided employees receive equal time off later or holiday pay premiums.

-Would you like me to create a printable summary of these dates or help you calculate the best times to take leave for an extended bridge holiday?

 Cambodia public holidays in 2025